 What is DevOps?

 DevOps is an approach to software development that accelerates the build lifecycle (formerly known as release engineering) using automation.
-DevOps focuses on continuous integration and continuous delivery of software by leveraging on-demand IT resources (infrastructure as code) and by automating integration, test and deployment of code.
-This merging of software development and IT operations (“DEVelopment” and “OPerationS”) reduces time to deployment, decreases time to market, minimizes defects, and shortens the time required to resolve issues.
+DevOps focuses on continuous deployment of software by leveraging on-demand IT resources (infrastructure as code) and by automating integration, test and deployment of code.
+This merging of software development ("dev") and IT operations (“ops”) reduces time to deployment, decreases time to market, minimizes defects, and shortens the time required to resolve issues.

 Using DevOps, leading companies have been able to reduce their software release cycle time from months to literally seconds.
 This breakthrough enabled them to grow and lead in fast-paced, emerging markets.
 Companies like Google, Amazon and many others now release software many times per day.
 By improving the quality and cycle time of code releases, DevOps deserves a lot of credit for these companies’ success.